 The aim is to put in place prevention and support measures, and to ensure that the handling and management of situations meet the highest standards.

-This Task Force does not replace the structures in place, such as the Respect Cell.
+This Task Force does not replace the structures in place, such as the Respect Cell (which will evolve).
 It is a matter of ensuring that actions cover the entire spectrum of necessary actions (prevention, support, case management, sanctions), and of ensuring their consistency.

 If you are looking for information, advice or support related to a possible harassment situation, you will find up-to-date information on the Respect pages.